-In addition to her work in representing U.S. companies, Ms. Lindt is actively engaged in AILA and other networks to advocate for change in our immigration laws to better serve U.S. employers and immigrant communities.
-Ms. Lindt has also worked for a number of years in AILA’s government liaison efforts to advocate for reasonable interpretations of the immigration laws.
-Most recently, she served as chair of AILA’s liaison committee on worksite enforcement, where she met with Immigration and Customs Enforcement (ICE), the E-Verify unit and the Office of Special Counsel regarding worksite enforcement issues.
+In addition to her work in representing U.S. companies, Ms. Lindt is actively engaged in AILA and other networks, including the U.S. Chamber of Commerce, to advocate for change in our immigration laws to better serve U.S. employers and immigrant communities.
+Ms. Lindt has also worked for a number of years in AILA’s government liaison and litigation efforts to advocate for reasonable interpretations of the immigration laws.

-Ms. Lindt is a primary author of the immigration law and practice treatise Business Immigration Law (for both the Strategies for Employing Foreign Nationals and Forms and Filings volumes) and has also authored numerous articles for leading immigration texts, including AILA’s Guide to Worksite Enforcement and Compliance, the Guide to PERM Labor Certification, and numerous annual editions of the Immigration & Nationality Law Handbook.
-She has appeared a number of times on television, radio and print regarding developments in immigration law.
-She also serves as an adjunct professor at the Loyola University School of Law where she teaches a course on immigration worksite enforcement.
+Ms. Lindt has authored numerous articles for leading immigration texts, including AILA’s Guide to Worksite Enforcement and Compliance, the Guide to PERM Labor Certification, and numerous annual editions of the Immigration & Nationality Law Handbook.
+She is a primary author of the immigration law and practice treatise Business Immigration Law – Strategies for Employing Foreign Nationals and has appeared a number of times on television, radio and in print regarding developments in immigration law.

 Beyond her service to her clients and the immigration bar, Ms. Lindt is committed to pro bono work and providing access to counsel for underserved immigrants.
-For a number of years, Marketa has served as a member of the Leadership Board of the National Immigrant Justice Center in Chicago and provides pro bono representation to refugees, asylees and immigrant survivors of domestic violence.
+For a number of years, she has served as a member of the Leadership Board of the National Immigrant Justice Center in Chicago.
 She also serves in an advisory capacity to several Chicago-area cultural institutions and to organizations that provide assistance to underserved immigrant communities.